jerng/studies/_lang/README.md

 AVOID IMPLICIT PRECEDENCE HIERARCHY
 Evaluation sequence should follow explicit spatial rules

+PROVIDE a canonical english name for each non-alphabetical lexeme; opt in.

 USE WHITESPACE for IFS / INTERNAL FIELD SEPARATION

 USE HEREDOCS for nice matrice alignments

+USE Erlang/Ada-style BASE#DIGITS.DIGITS#eEXPONENT notation up to base-36 [a-zA-Z0-0] ;
+underscore as visual separator ( Ada, 1979 )

+DIRECTIONAL INFIX OPERATORS should have symmetrical counterparts

+CONSIDER: Erlang's == /= for numbers, =:=, =/= for terms, and === for
+reified identity

+CONSIDER : syntax blocks ala markdown

+CONSIDER : double-quote-characters represent an escaped quote characters, in any string literal ; this requires lookahead, does it slow things down too much?

+CONSIDER : representation of numbers, exponential, rational, complex, machine type etc.

 ```
 variablex := <<<here
 [ 0     1,000   45  ]